jsay/geoInd/ReproPaper.md

     50% 92.78 26.62 10.171  4.802  4.372  2.740  2.308  1.748
     95% 97.08 28.57 11.472  5.594  5.647  3.638  3.452  2.583

-Now the same violon plot as for current GIs, not reported the Working Paper but mentioned at p.XX.
+Now the same violon plot as for current GIs, not reported the Working Paper but mentioned at p.24.

 ```R
 library(lattice)